MSherry24/psimJs/README.md

 ## Acknowledgments

-* Massimo DiPierro who wrote the original version of psim for Python [psim.py](https://dl.dropboxusercontent.com/u/18065445/DePaul/CSC503/psim.py)
+* Massimo DiPierro wrote the original version of psim for Python that this is based on - [psim.py](https://dl.dropboxusercontent.com/u/18065445/DePaul/CSC503/psim.py)